BACK

 Storage Rules

 After a tenant is evicted, any personal property they leave behind must be stored for at least 48 hours.
 During this 48-hour storage period, the tenant’s belongings can be placed on a public street or highway.
-After the belongings have sat for 48 hours (excluding Saturdays, Sundays, and holidays), the appropriate municipal or country officials should remove and dispose of it.
+After the belongings have sat for 48 hours (excluding Saturdays, Sundays, and holidays), the appropriate municipal or county officials should remove and dispose of it.

 However, if the premises is located in a municipality or county that doesn’t collect trash/debris from public highways, the landlord should store the belongings at the rental unit instead and dispose of it themselves after 48 hours.
 The original eviction notice must clearly inform the tenant of these disposal procedures (SC Stat. § 27-40-710(D)).